Fine Feathers (1937 film)

-Fine Feathers is a 1937 British musical film directed by Leslie S. Hiscott and starring Stella Arbenina, Jack Hobbs, Renée Houston and Francis L. Sullivan.
-Its plot concerns a woman out on a picnic who becomes lost and stumbles across a gang who persuade her to impersonate the mistress of the Crown Prince of Boravia.
-It was made at Beaconsfield Studios.
+Fine Feathers is a 1937 British romantioc comedy musical film directed by Leslie S. Hiscott and starring Stella Arbenina, Jack Hobbs, Renée Houston and Francis L. Sullivan.
+It was written by Michael Barringer, and made at Beaconsfield Studios.

+A woman out on a picnic becomes lost and stumbles across a gang who persuade her to impersonate the mistress of the Crown Prince of Boravia.

+Plot

+Seeking shelter from a storm, Teenie McPherson stumbles across a mansion, which turns out to be the base for a gang international adventurers.
+Their leader is Jim Warren, an amiable American representing financiers with oil interests in the country of Boravia.
+Jim is concerned by the scheming of Madame Barescon, the Crown Prince of Baravia's mistress.
+He convinces Teenie to impersonate her.